samanthakocher/samanthakocher.github.io/essays/reflectOnSoftwareEngineering.md

   <img width="500px" class="rounded float-center pe-4" src="../img/softwareEngineeringRealm/ui-frameworks.png">
 </p>

 User interface frameworks will forever be one of my favorite things that I learned from this software engineering class.
-To think that someone built a UI Toolkit to make coding easier makes me so happy and hopeful that this toolkit will only expand to the extent where it would have almost everything.
-From containing pre-built UI components like buttons, text-fields, checkboxes, etc., to having the grid layout system, to even event handling, the UI toolkits uses are endless.
+To think that someone built a UI toolkit to make coding easier makes me so happy and hopeful that this toolkit will only expand to the extent where it would have almost everything.
+From containing pre-built UI components, like buttons, text-fields, checkboxes, etc., to having the grid layout system, to even event handling, the UI toolkits uses are endless.

 Now, what more could I do with this than create a pretty and working website?
 Well, since my goal is to work in the Computer Science industry, grids, pre-built UI components, event handling, etc., will all be used in no matter what I do with it.
 An example could be if I worked in the Cyber Security world, how will I know what I'm trying to protect when I don't know what the code is saying or what the grid system is/looks like?